 Is Bondora Safe?

-We also read through Terms and Conditions to make sure there aren’t any obvious red flags.
-The quality of information that we want to provide to our readers is our top priority, and due diligence is certainly a part of it as well.
+We also read through the Terms and Conditions to ensure there aren’t any obvious red flags.
+The quality of information that we want to provide to our readers is our top priority, and due diligence is undoubtedly a part of it as well.

 Who Runs the Company?

 Pärtel Tomberg is the current CEO and co-founder of Bondora.
 He founded the company during his bachelor studies back in 2008.
 Before he dedicated his full attention to Bondora, Pärtel worked at Quelle AG, later acquired by Halens, where Pärtel was active as a business development manager.

 Other co-founders are Mihkel Tasa and Martin Rask.

 Rein Ojavere is the CFO of Bondora.
 He is in charge of all financial matters within the company.
 Before Rein joined Bondora, he was the head of corporate banking of the DNB bank in Estonia.
 He was also engaged with the asset management company Northern Star and Hansa Investment Funds.
 Rein holds an MBA from the University of Tartu.